typicalHuman/typicalHuman/README.md

 ###

-<p align="left">I have been programming since I was 13 years old.
+<p align="left">Started programming journey in 2017.
 I have an educational background in information systems and programming.
 Over the years, a wide range of projects has been developed, including games, websites, desktop applications, VS Code extensions, parsers, bots, server configurations, and big data analysis.

 **Currently, work in web3 as a full-stack developer.
 As a hobby, I'm learning Web3 security.**</p>